 The general design of this chronicle is not intended to examine in detail any horse’s career beyond the close of its three-year-old season, and the story of Phar Lap has been retailed elsewhere by pens far more fluent than mine.
 Nonetheless, a brief sketch seems in order.
 Impressive as the big horse had been during that autumn of 1930, it served merely as a prelude to the meridian splendour of his next two seasons.
 As a four-year-old, Phar Lap started sixteen times and only lost twice, those defeats coming at unsuitable distances at the very start and finish of the campaign and even then, he was only beaten quite narrowly into second place.
 The drama of that season, of course, was associated with the 1930 Caulfield and Melbourne Cups and the heavy doubles betting surrounding each race.
 Telford was never particularly forthcoming with the press as to Phar Lap’s likely programme and this was never better shown than in respect of those two races.
 Phar Lap was deliberately left in the Caulfield Cup as late as possible, purely as a ruse to get a better price on the Amounis-Phar Lap double, which Telford and Davis proceeded to lay heavily.
 When Phar Lap was finally withdrawn from the first leg to concentrate on the Flemington race, and the extent of their doubles wagering was revealed, there was something of a hue and cry in the press.

 Amounis kept his part of the bargain when he proceeded to win the Caulfield Cup in hollow fashion, setting a weight-carrying record and becoming Australia’s highest stakes winner up to that time.
 The subsequent doubles liabilities of certain illegal S.P. bookmakers were considerable, and this was probably the cause of the infamous bungled attempt on Phar Lap’s life.
 The incident occurred near Caulfield racecourse on the Sunday morning before the Cup when a gunman in a passing car fired shots at the horse.
 Phar Lap escaped unharmed and two days later, with contemptuous ease, set a weight-carrying record of 9 st. 12lb for a four-year-old in Australia’s most famous handicap, enriching Telford and Davis quite handsomely.
 Thucydides the Athenian historian once famously observed that “of all manifestations of power, restraint impresses men most.”
 He, of course, was referring to the military and the Peloponnesian War.
 However, the sentiment was equally applicable on that historic November afternoon at Flemington to both a very singular horse and jockey.
 Despite the weight, the distance and the margin, Phar Lap was actually being restrained by Jim Pike during the last half-furlong of the Cup.

-It was in the midst of Phar Lap’s four-year-old season, in February 1931, that Telford’s three-year lease on the big horse expired, and Davis accepted a mere £4,000 for a half-share in the champion.
+It was in the midst of Phar Lap’s four-year-old season, during February 1931, that Telford’s three-year lease on the big horse expired, and Davis accepted a mere £4,000 for a half-share in the champion.
 Davis was primarily persuaded by his wife to sell, as she believed their good fortune with the horse had been wholly attributable to Telford’s judgement in the first place.
 Given that Phar Lap won almost £20,000 in prize money after this time, it proved a rather generous gesture on Davis’s behalf.